lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Tell me about a time you failed or made a mistake

-## Tell me about a time you had to manage conflicting priorities With Special Case: Never Had Conflicting Priorities
+## Conflicting Priorities
-In Disaster Point Emergency project,
+In Disaster Point Emergency project, after I completed the requirement

 ## Do you have any questions for me?